Does Blue Cross Blue Shield Insurance Cover Drug and Alcohol Rehab?

 Many BCBS insurance plans cover individual therapy and other services for people with co-occurring disorders.
 Even with BCBS insurance plan mental health coverage, you or a loved one may have to pay some costs such as a copayment or the remaining balance of the plan’s deductible.

-How Long Does Blue Cross Blue Shield Insurance Cover Rehab?
+How Long Does Blue Cross Blue Shield Insurance Cover Rehab Program?

-What if My Blue Cross Blue Shield Policy Does Not Cover Heroin or Alcohol Rehab?
+What If My Blue Cross Blue Shield Insurance Does Not Cover Alcohol & Drug Rehab?

 Money should not keep you or a loved one from receiving immediate drug rehab treatment.
 Waiting could result in a more severe substance abuse issue, which may require longer or more costly treatments.